otrv4/otrv4/otrv4.md

   The instance tag of the intended recipient.

 Sender's User Profile (USER-PROF)
-  As described in the section 'Creating a User Profile'.
+  As described in the section "Creating a User Profile".

 X (POINT)
   The ephemeral public ECDH key.